What is true rapture?

 Relevant Words of God:

 “Being caught up” is not being taken from a low place to a high place as people imagine.
 This is a huge mistake.
 Being caught up is referring to My predestining and selecting.
-It is targeted at all those I have predestined and chosen. … This is most incompatible with people’s notions.
+It is targeted at all those I have predestined and chosen.
+Those who have gained the status of firstborn son, the status of sons, or people, are all those who have been caught up.
+This is most incompatible with people’s notions.
 Those who have a share in My house in the future are all people who have been caught up before Me.
 This is absolutely true, never-changing, and cannot be refuted by anybody.
 This is the counterattack against Satan.
 Anyone I predestined shall be caught up before Me.

 from “Chapter 104” of Utterances of Christ in the Beginning in